-This is what we wrote to a BSer in a recent Comprehensive Profile Review, when examining how their standardized test score stacks up against the competition and what they might expect if applying with that score to the top schools:
+This is what we wrote to a BSer in a Comprehensive Profile Review, when examining how their standardized test score stacks up against the competition and what they might expect if applying with that score to the top schools:

 Premium content starts here…